Kenier202/Kenier202/README.md

   - PostGres
   - SQL Server

-🎯 Right now, I’m aiming to collaborate on open-source projects and learn advanced techniques to optimize application performance.
-I’m also preparing to secure my first job in the tech field, where I can apply and grow my skills.

 ✔️ Ask me about anything, I’m happy to help!

 👾 I enjoy learning about new programming tools and creating content on tech and development—feel free to check out my profile!